Oddjob

 Oddjob (often written as "Odd Job") is a fictional character in the espionage novels and films featuring James Bond.
-He is a henchman to the villain Auric Goldfinger in the 1959 James Bond novel Goldfinger and its 1964 film adaptation, making a cameo appearance in the mid-credits scene of Inspector Gadget (1999).
-In the film adaptation of Goldfinger, he was played by the Japanese-American actor and professional wrestler Harold Sakata.
-Oddjob, who also appears in the James Bond animated series and in several video games, is one of the most popular characters in the Bond series.
+He is a henchman to the villain Auric Goldfinger in Ian Fleming's 1959 James Bond novel Goldfinger and its 1964 film adaptation.
+In the film, Oddjob was played by the Japanese-American actor and professional wrestler Harold Sakata.
+Oddjob, who also appears in the James Bond Jr. animated series and in several video games, is one of the most popular characters in the Bond series.

 Appearances

 Novel

-Oddjob's real name is unknown.
-Goldfinger names him to describe his duties to his employer.
-A Korean, like all of Goldfinger's staff, he is extremely strong, as shown in one sequence where he breaks the thick oak railing of a staircase with a knife-hand strikes (colloquially known as 'karate chops') and shatters a mantel with his foot.
-When Bond expresses surprise at these feats, Goldfinger explains that Oddjob trains extensively to toughen the striking surfaces of his hands and feet, which have developed a tough callus, significantly increasing his striking power.
+In the 1959 novel Goldfinger, Oddjob's real name is unknown.
+Auric Goldfinger names him to describe his duties to his employer.
+A Korean, like all of Goldfinger's staff, he is extremely powerful, as shown in one sequence where he breaks the thick oak railing of a staircase with knife-hand strikes (colloquially known as 'karate chops') and shatters a mantel with his foot.
+When James Bond expresses surprise at these feats, Goldfinger explains that Oddjob trains extensively to toughen the striking surfaces of his hands and feet, which have developed a tough callus, significantly increasing his striking power.

 Oddjob is described as being a "squat" man with "arms like thighs", black teeth, and a "sickly zoo-smell".
-In contrast with the film, where he is depicted as a man of average height, the novel describes his breaking of a mantelpiece seven feet off the ground and six inches above his head, placing his height at 6 ft 6 in (198 cm).
-In an early edition, Oddjob is described as having a black belt in the Japanese martial art of karate, in later editions later we learn Oddjob practised taekwondo and hapkido in his native Korea but went onto earn his black belt in karate in Japan.
-The earlier novel tells of his hatred of being mistaken for Japanese, mainly due to Korean anger at the Japanese occupation during the Second World War.
+He is over six feet tall, as the novel describes his breaking of a mantelpiece that was "about seven feet off the ground — six inches higher than the top of the Korean's bowler hat."
+In an early edition, Oddjob is described as having a black belt in the Japanese martial art of karate; in later editions it is learned that Oddjob practised taekwondo and hapkido in his native Korea but went on to earn his black belt in karate in Japan.
+The earlier novel tells of his hatred of being mistaken for Japanese, mainly due to Korean anger at the Japanese occupation of Korea (1910–1945).
+He particularly enjoys eating cats, a taste acquired during a famine in Korea when he was young, and relishes the chance to have one for dinner during Bond's visit to Goldfinger's estate.

 Oddjob's signature weapon is a razor-edged bowler hat, which he wears at all times and can throw with deadly accuracy.
 He is also a skilled archer, able to fire an arrow through a ring as it is held aloft.
 Due to a cleft palate, he has a speech defect that renders his speech unintelligible to everyone except Goldfinger.
 In addition to killing people who might cause trouble for Goldfinger, Oddjob functions as his guard, chauffeur, and manservant (though not his golf caddy, as depicted in the film).
-He has a taste for cats as food, apparently acquired during a previous famine in Korea.
-When Bond frames Goldfinger's yellow cat for the destruction of the surveillance film, Goldfinger punishes it by letting Oddjob eat it for dinner.

-He is killed when Bond uses a knife to shatter the window next to his seat on an aircraft, which depressurizes the plane and blows Oddjob out of the window, a fate transferred to Auric Goldfinger in the film version.
+He is killed when Bond uses a knife to shatter the window next to his seat on an aircraft, which depressurizes the plane and blows Oddjob out of the window.
+In the film version, this fate was instead given to Auric Goldfinger.